sourcegraph/sourcegraph-public-snapshot/doc/getting_started/choosing_the_right_deployment_model.md

-# Choosing the right deployment model for Sourcegraph (WIP)
+# Choosing the right deployment model for Sourcegraph

-You don't have to be a Sys Admin or DevOps Engineer to run Sourcegraph.
+You don't have to be a Systems Administrator or DevOps Engineer to run Sourcegraph.
 You just need access to a machine that has Docker installed in order to get started.

-It's free to deploy for up to 10 monthly users (great for trialing with your team) and you unlock access to all enterprise features by [getting a trial enterprise license key](https://about.sourcegraph.com/contact/request-demo/?form_submission_source=guides).
+It's free to deploy for up to 10 monthly users (great for trialing with your team) and you can unlock access to all enterprise features by [getting a trial enterprise license key](https://about.sourcegraph.com/contact/request-demo/?form_submission_source=guides).

 There are three ways of deploying Sourcegraph: